False Alarm Rates in Detecting Gravitational Wave Lensing from Astrophysical Coincidences: Insights with Model-Independent Technique GLANCE: Introduction

 The confident detection of a lensed GW pair can be affected by various kind of mimickers, known as false lensing alarms.
-They can be broadly classified into two categories: (a) Astrophysical origin: two unlensed GW events having similar intrinsic (like BBH masses and spins) and extrinsic (sky-position) source properties so that they pose as lensed counterparts of one another. (b) Detector noise: instrumental noise with similar characteristics of a signal or another piece of noise.
-As a consequence, a technique may miss out lensed events.
-Previously, we have shown the performance of \texttt{GLANCE} \citep{Chakraborty:2024net} in multiple-image detection in an approach that did not depend on the lens models and can mitigate noise contamination.
+They can be broadly classified into two categories: (a) Astrophysical origin: two unlensed GW events having similar intrinsic (like BBH masses and spins) and extrinsic (sky-position) source properties so that they pose as lensed counterparts of one another. (b) Detector noise: instrumental noise with characteristics similar to a signal or other piece of noise.
+As a consequence, a technique may miss lensed events.
+Previously, we have shown the performance of \texttt{GLANCE} \citep{Chakraborty:2024net} in multiple-image detection in an approach that did not depend on lens models and can mitigate noise contamination.
 We applied this technique on a simulated set of events to show its capability to detect lensed GWs by correlating strains.
-However, the work did not accounted for any astrophysical distribution of GW sources thus any false alarm rate due to source distribution has not within the scope of the work.
-In this work, we analyze the false positive probabilities for a lensing detection due to the unlensed GW sources posing as lensed using \texttt{GLANCE}.
+However, the work did not account for any astrophysical distribution of GW sources, and thus any false alarm rate due to distribution of the source was not within the scope of the work.
+In this work, we analyze the false positive probabilities for a lensing detection due to unlensed GW sources posing as lensed.